chamnap/chamnap.github.com/source/_posts/2012-07-04-lesson-learned-from-alias-method-chain.markdown

 comments: true
 categories:
 ---
 A couple week ago, while I was developing the [active_record_uuid gem](http://rubygems.org/gems/active_record_uuid), I need to do extension to the existing methods in `active_record` library.
-The first is to send `portal_uuid` instead of `portal_id` in the association methods such as `has_many`, ....
+The first one is to send `portal_uuid` instead of `portal_id` in the association methods such as `has_many`, ....
 The second one is about quoting `uuid` value and send it to `mysql`.
 I went to see the source code of `active_record` to find where the best place to do my job.
 After spending some times to understand the codebase, I find the place to overwrite, `ActiveRecord::Associations::ClassMethods` and `ActiveRecord::ConnectionAdapters::Quoting`.
 The first thing that comes to my head is to do `alias_method_chain` of these methods.
 I didn't think much, write the test and implement it.

 {% codeblock lang:ruby %}
 module ActiveRecord